Do you think IIT Guwahati certified course can help you in your career?

 In Java, delegation allows objects to assign tasks to other objects.
 This helps keep our code flexible and organized.
 By dividing responsibilities, we can reuse code, simplify complex systems, and ensure each object focuses on what it does best.

-What are the benefits of event delegation?
+What are the Benefits of the Delegation Event Model?

 Conclusion